ryzam/MVC5.Grid/README.md

 - Ajax support

 # Contribution
-- Questions or anything conserning MVC.Grid website/documentation should be reported at [MVC.Grid.Web](https://github.com/NonFactors/MVC.Grid.Web).
+- Questions or anything conserning MVC.Grid web/docs should be reported at [Web repository](https://github.com/NonFactors/MVC.Grid5.Web).
 - Before you start writing a pull request you should discuss it using GitHub issues.
 - Bugs, improvements or features should be reported using GitHub issues.